-Ryan Lokkesmoe grew up in the Dallas area, where he met his wife Ashley in their high school youth group.
+Ryan Lokkesmoe grew up in the Dallas area where he met his wife Ashley in their high school youth group.
 They were married in 2006 and have two kids, Luke and Nora.
 Prior to Real Hope, Ryan served in a variety of ministry roles since 2000, including youth, worship, and small group ministries.

 Ryan earned his Master’s degree at Gordon-Conwell Theological Seminary and his PhD in New Testament at the University of Denver.
 He is the author of Paul and His Team: What the Early Church Can Teach Us About Leadership and Influence (Moody Publishers), and Blurry: Bringing Clarity to the Bible (CLC Publications).
 Ryan has also written bible study curricula for LifeWay and academic articles for the Lexham Bible Dictionary.

 Jenny Jones believes Houston is the best city on the planet and that is why she has never left!
 She met her husband, Chad, and added four children to their family all while living in this great city.
 Before starting her role as the Executive Pastor at Real Hope, Jenny served in full time ministry since 2005.

 She earned her BA in Christianity and Political Science from Houston Baptist University and is currently working on a Master’s degree in Applied Biblical Studies from Moody Bible Institute.
 She has guest posted on various ministry and leadership blogs and will be releasing her first book in the Fall of 2016.